jpuigcerver/fast_pca/README.md

 if you write a matrix in a machine working with Little-Endian ordering and then try to use it on a Big-Endian machine, ugly things will happen.

+In the aim of portability, I would not recommend this format unless you are dealing with huge data sets.

 #### Octave

 fast_pca supports the ASCII Octave file format.
 The file representing our